 (John 14: 15-18; 1 Corinthians 3:16-17; 12-14; Romans 8:2-6; Acts 1:8; Galatians 5:22-23; Ephesians 4:11-16)

-Before salvation the greatest act of a loving God was our creation.
-Humanity was created by God to have a relationship with God.
-Humanity is both physical and spiritual.
-We are made in God’s image and likeness, created (in part) to represent God here on earth.
+The greatest act of our loving God was creation.
+Humanity was created by God to have a relationship with God and to participate in the rule and order of creation itself.
+We are made in God’s image and likeness and created to represent God here on earth within the hierarchy of shalom established at the beginning of creation.
 The reason that we feel emotions, dream dreams, and love one another is because God is this way.
-We believe that all people are created in the image of God to have a relationship with Him but have become alienated in that relationship through disobedience.
-As a result, we are separated from God, from our purpose, from our true identity, and from our destiny.
+We believe that all people are created in the image of God to have a relationship with Him but have become alienated in that relationship through active participation in the disruption of shalom.
+As a result, we have separated ourselves from God, from our original purpose, from our true identity, and from our destiny.
+But we believe God wants to restore humanity to our rightful place within the order of creation.

 (Ecclesiastes 7:29; Genesis 1:26-27, 3:1-24; Romans 3:22-23, 5:12; Ephesians 2:1–3, 12)